Dzybaty/battleship/README.md

 - No ships can be placed on another ship
 - A minimum space between ships is one cell

-After first player has placed all his ships, a [Prompt](#Next Turn Prompt) will appear.
+After first player has placed all his ships, a [Prompt](#Next-Turn-Prompt) will appear.
 The prompt serves two purposes:
 - Prevent a player from revealing another player's board.
-- Give the next player some tim to prepare for his turn.
+- Give the next player some time to prepare for his turn.

 When the second player has finished his placement, the next phase starts.